2xs/pipcore/PipInternals.md

 * `prepare`: prepares a child partition for page map, given the required amount of pages (see pageCount)
 * `collect`: retrieves the empty indirection tables, and gives them back to the caller
 * `pageCount`: returns the amount of pages required to perform a prepare operation
+* `mappedInChild`: checks whether a page has been derivated in a child partition or not

 Pip also exports the primitives `dispatch` and `resume` that are discussed below and are related to control flow.